afit/rimworld-save-migrator/README.md

 To install `lxml`, you'll want to run  `easy_install lxml`.
 If you already know Python, you'll probably use `pip` and `virtualenv` for this.

+If you have mods installed, you'll want to remove them first, and remove the references to them from your save.

 ## A16 to A17 (June 2017)

 In the `a16_to_a17` folder there's a script which will wholesale convert an A16